bkleinen/bkleinen.github.io/classes/ss2021/m-wt4-ucd/reports/report-2.md

 ---
-title:  WT4 SS2020 - Report 2
+title:  WT4 ss2021 - Report 2
 author: kleinen
 layout: default
 ---

-# Report 2: Visioning and Product Concepts
+# Report 2: Affinity Diagram and Wall Walk

-The second report is due tbd, 22:00

 It should be submitted to moodle as pdf and contain the following parts: